-With such lengthy mandatory prison terms resulting from guilty findings, it is essential that you have an attorney who understands street level drug trafficking.
+With such lengthy mandatory prison terms resulting from guilty findings, it is essential that you have a Middlesex County drug trafficking attorney who understands street level drug trafficking.
 Attorney Chris Spring is a former prosecutor who has tried and won these cases.
 Attorney Spring is experienced in dissecting the Commonwealth’s case and aggressively challenging the government’s evidence.

 Attorney Spring has tried hundreds of criminal cases, including allegations of drug trafficking.
 Contact Attorney Spring to schedule a free consultation at your home to discuss the facts of your case and your possible defenses.
 Attorney Spring accepts cases from the cities and towns of Middlesex, Essex, Suffolk, Worcester, and Norfolk Counties.